 You will not be subject to decisions based solely on automated data processing without your prior consent.

 You have a separate right of access to your data processed by DAC Beachcroft.
 You may be asked for information to confirm your identity and/or assist DAC Beachcroft to locate the data you are seeking as part of DAC Beachcroft's response to your request.
-If you wish to exercise your right of access, please contact our Data Protection Enquiry Team (outlined below in the Notice).
+If you wish to exercise your right of access, please contact our Data Protection Enquiry Team (outlined below).

-You have the right to raise any concerns about how your data is being processed with:
+You have the right to raise any concerns or complain about how your data is being processed with: